ufal/npfl129/exam/questions.md

 - Explain how to compute the first $M$ principal components using the SVD decomposition of the data matrix $\boldsymbol X$, and why it works.
 [5]

-- Write down the algorithm of computing the first $M$ principal components of the data matrix $\boldsymbol X$ using the power iteration algorithm.
+- Write down the algorithm for computing the first $M$ principal components of the data matrix $\boldsymbol X$ using the power iteration algorithm.
 [10]

 - Describe the K-means algorithm, including the `kmeans++` initialization.
 [10]